dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ### Access control

-You can set the level of DNSimple access for each member by visiting the Account > Members tab in your DNSimple account.
+You can set the level of DNSimple access for each member under the **Members and seats** tab in your DNSimple Account settings.
 For full details, visit [Domain Access Control](/articles/domain-access-control/).

 If you experience any issues or have any questions, please reach out at support@dnsimple.com.

 ## Linking a DNSimple user to an Okta identity

 When a DNSimple user exists in a DNSimple account _before_ SSO is enabled, they will be required to link their Okta identity to verify ownership of both DNSimple and Okta user accounts.
+This is done in your DNSimple user settings.

 To link a DNSimple user to an Okta identity:

-1. Go to the User Settings page.
+1. Go to your **User Settings** page.
-1. Scroll down to the Identities card, and click **Add** next to the Okta identity provider.
+1. Scroll down to the **Identities** card, and click **Add** next to the Okta identity provider.
 1. Authenticate your Okta account.
 1. You can now log in to DNSimple using the linked Okta identity.